Cricket in Cambodia

-2022 saw the announcement of the inclusion of cricket in the upcoming 2023 Southeast Asian Games to be hosted in Cambodia the following year, Cambodia being awarded ICC Associate membership status, the inclusion of cricket in Cambodia's National Games, a series of friendly matches in Singapore for the national men's team, and the national women's team's first WT20I international matches, a 6-game series against the Philippines.
+2022 saw the announcement of the inclusion of cricket in the upcoming 2023 Southeast Asian Games to be hosted in Cambodia the following year, Cambodia being awarded ICC Associate membership status, and the inclusion of cricket in Cambodia's National Games.
+The national women's team played their first Twenty20 International series in 2022 against the Philippines, while the national men's team took part in a series of friendly matches in Singapore.